ccoay/ccoay.github.io/index.md

 My main research interest is Information Extraction.
 There are subtasks like Named Entity Recognition、Relaton Extraction、Coreference Resolution and Event Extractions under IE. I am also passionate about the Semanctics and Sytactics.

 ### Updates
-- June 2021 to Sep 2021: I worked as Recommender Algorithm intern in Baidu.
+- Jun 2021 to Sep 2021: I worked as Recommender Algorithm intern in Baidu.
 - Sep 2020 to pre: Remote intern in [StatNLP](https://statnlp-research.github.io/) supevised by [Prof. Wei Lu](https://istd.sutd.edu.sg/people/faculty/lu-wei).
-- July 2017 to March 2019: After undergraduate, I worked as full-time Java Engineer for almost two years.
+- Jul 2017 to Mar 2019: After undergraduate, I worked as full-time Java Engineer for almost two years.

+### Educations
+- Shangai Jiao Tong University, master in Computer Science (Current), Sep 2019 - Mar 2022 (Expected)
+- Tianjin University, Bachelor in Information Management, Sep 2013 - Jun 2017
 ### Publication

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ccoay/ccoay.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.